randomnewb/rpg_test/README.md

         1. Many-to-many table where users have access to zones and zones have a linked user_id
-        1. Players are given explicit access to zones and this is stored in something like an array [ ] Postman/route tester - people are still able to make requests rapidly via this method [x] Database has been changed, bit.io and other databases need to be updated accordingly [ ] Add image to stat table and to item table which will be the svg/image of the entry?
+        1. Players are given explicit access to zones and this is stored in something like an array [ ] Postman/route tester - people are still able to make requests rapidly via this method

+    [ ] Add image to stat table and to item table which will be the svg/image of the entry?
     [ ] Optionally add a victorious current_state where
             user can see and confirm reward after successful interaction with entity